lamesafriends/lamesafriends.github.io/_posts/2019-01-30-fiftieth-birthday.md

 ---
 layout: post
-title:  "50th Anniversary of the Friend of the La Mesa Library"
+title:  "50th Anniversary of the Friends of the La Mesa Library"
 date:   2019-01-30
 featured-image: "/images/posts/2019/01/fol-birthday-thumb.jpg"
 ---